jafaryor/knowledge-base/Computer Science/UML.md

 ## Unified Modeling Language (UML)
 UML stands for Unified Modeling Language.
 It’s a rich language to model software solutions, application structures, system behavior and business processes.
 There are 14 UML diagram types to help you model these behaviors.

+UML makes it possible to describe systems with words and pictures.
+It can be used to model a variety of systems: software systems, business systems, or any other system.

+There are several reasons to use UML as a modeling language:
+* The unification of terminology and the standardization of notation lead to a significant easing of communication for all parties involved.
+It facilitates the exchange of models between different departments or companies.
+Moreover, it eases the transfer of projects between project teams or project team members.
+* UML grows as the requirements for modeling grow.
+Because UML is a powerful modeling language, you can start with the development of simple models or model complex systems in great detail.
+If the basic functionality of UML is not sufficient, you can extend it through the use of stereotypes.
+* UML builds upon widely used and proven approaches.
+UML was not devised in an ivory tower but was developed mainly from real-world problems and existing modeling languages.
+This guarantees usability and real-life functionality.
+* UML is widely supported.
+* UML-based bids for software systems can be compared much more easily.

 There are two main categories; _structure diagrams_ and _behavioral diagrams_:

 ![uml-diagram-types](./images/uml-diagram-types.png)